 Business Objects as sub-models

-Business Objects tables as datastores with their associated columns and constraints
+Business Objects tables as datastores with their associated columns as attributes and constraints

 Comments attached to the reversed tables and columns